HousometerProperty report · 2 Jul 2026

 Property history & timeline

-The building dates from 1900–1929, going by its EPC construction band.
-It has changed hands 3 times since records began, from £255,000 in 1999 to £930,000 in 2016.
+The building dates from 1900–1929, going by its EPC construction age band.
+It has changed hands 3 times since digital sales records began in 1995, from £255,000 in 1999 to £930,000 in 2016.
 Successive EPCs record 2 material changes to the home — extensions, conversions or fabric upgrades show up here before anywhere else.

 Dated timeline